GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

        https://<host-name>/oxauth/restv1/token
 ```

-If the client employed has the scope of interest the response looks like this:
+If the client employed has the scope of interest the response would look like this:

 ```
 {